 Claim #2: Headless CMSs offer better security

 The security of legacy and headless CMSs is pretty much the same when accounting for the scale of usage.
-WordPress and Drupal have many more users, which means they are more likely to be attacked.
+However, popular legacy CMSs like WordPress and Drupal have many more users than any headless CMS, which means they are more likely to be attacked.